10 Silent Signs Your Dog Is Depressed

-A depressed dog won’t have the same energy levels that it used to, and its usual playtime and exercise won’t excite your pet as much.
+Sadly, dog depression is a very real issue.
+A depressed or sad dog won’t have the same energy levels that it used to, and its usual playtime and exercise won’t excite your pet as much.
 “It could be that their favorite thing in the world was to throw a tennis ball, and all of a sudden they don’t want to do that,” says Virginia-based veterinarian Katy Nelson, DVM.
 Don't miss these other facts you didn't know about your pup.

-Just like how you might lose your appetite when you’re feeling down, your dog might not feel like eating either.
-If your dog doesn’t show its usual eagerness for its favorite food or even loses weight, it might be experiencing depression, says Russell Hartstein, celebrity dog trainer with Fun Paw Care Los Angeles.
+Dog depression manifests similarly to depression in humans.
+Just like how you might lose your appetite when you’re feeling down, your sad dog might not feel like eating either.
+If your dog doesn’t show its usual eagerness for its favorite food or even loses weight, it might be experiencing depression, says Russell Hartstein, a celebrity dog trainer with Fun Paw Care Los Angeles.

 Every animal is different, so there’s no one-size-fits-all number of hours of sleep that would signal dog depression.
 Just pay attention if your dog is spending more time in bed than usual.
 “If your 15-year-old dog normally sleeps 14 hours a day and now it’s 20, that would be a big difference,” says Dr. Ryan.
-Find out why sleeping with your dog could be good for you.
+Here's how you can become your dogs favorite human.